shailey123/shailey123.github.io/README.md

 3. I will be talking a little about applications as well.
 New ways in which we can deploy machine learning concepts.

-Do let me kow your feedback.
+Do let me know your feedback.
 Hope you enjoy!

 Shailey